 If your boiler keeps losing pressure, you are not alone.

-There are a few possible reasons why this can happen – I’ll cover the most common here.
+There are many possible reasons why this can happen – I’ll cover the most common here.

 1. A Leak

 The most common problem I get called out to when a boiler keeps losing pressure, is a leak somewhere on the central heating system.

 This could be anywhere on the full system – a radiator, a radiator pipe under the floor, the boiler, literally anywhere on the heating system.

 The most common place a heating system leak happens is on a radiator valve.

 Check them all for any signs of water, or old water damage like rust or stains.

 Sometimes this can be fixed by tightening one or some of the nuts on the radiator valve.